kcajj/recombinant_population_analysis/notes/note2.md

 2. build the hybrid reference:

+## 2. align the recombinant reads to the hybrid reference with minimap2

 ## 6. compare the results with the results obtained by mafft

 1. filter the reads to obtain a subset of them that will be used as common testing dataset: test_EM11_new_chemistry.fastq.bgz, test_EM60_new_chemistry.fastq.bgz, test_P2_7.fastq.bgz